Creatiwity/witycms-doc/applications/settings.md

 Now, you can translate all your contents in the language you've just added.

 ## Translate
-wityCMS allows you to translate easily all your content of your website.
+wityCMS allows you to easily translate all your content of your website.
 ![](../images/settings-translate.png)
 Click on the button **Edit** to update the language of your **applications** and **themes**.

 ### Edition
-When you decide to edit the language you have many tabs that language to configure.
+When you decide to edit the language you have as many tabs as configured languages in wityCMS.
 ![](../images/settings-translate-detail.png)